5 Interesting Facts About Tabby Cats

 One of the most popular kinds of cat, the Tabby is a fascinating feline.
 But we bet you didn’t know these facts about tabby cats.

-Tabby cats may look like your average domesticated cat, but they have their own uniqueness, and a few interesting facts about these kitties are listed below so you can get to know them a bit better.
+Sure, tabby cats may look like your average domesticated feline, but they have their own uniqueness, and a few interesting facts about these kitties are listed below so you can get to know them a bit better.

 Tabby Is a Pattern, Not a Breed

 Tabby refers to a cat’s coat pattern, so it is not considered a breed of its own.
 This is actually the most common coat, and it can be found on kitties across a wide range of breeds.
 So, this means that you can encounter a purebred kitty with a tabby coat and a mixed breed cat with the same pattern.
 Of course, purebred cats will have other distinguishing features as well.

 Some of the many breeds that can showcase the tabby pattern include the American Shorthair, the Persian, the Egyptian Mau, the Maine Coon, the Norwegian Forest Cat, the Abyssinian, the American Curl, and the Siberian.

 Because this coat pattern is found across so many feline breeds, these cats can have a range of personalities too.
 After all, certain feline breeds are known for having particular traits, so just because two cats have tabby coats does not mean that they will also have the same temperament, likes, dislikes, habits, etc.

 Speaking of coat patterns and features, another interesting fact is that the tabby coat could actually come in several attractive patterns.
 As you will see below, not all tabby kitties will look the same.
 In fact, you could meet two tabbies that look totally different from one another, based on features like their stripes and spots.

 Here is a basic breakdown of the different tabby patterns: